MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Overview/Privacy-Guide.md

 <ul><li>

 **MyAnalytics is not designed to enable employee evaluation, tracking, automated decision-making, profiling, or monitoring**.
 MyAnalytics provides insights to individuals through a personalized dashboard, a weekly email digest, an Outlook Add-in, and nudges in Outlook.
-MyAnalytics has no mechanism or option that allows anyone but the user to access the personalized information that is displayed through these surfaces, unless that person purposefully and independently shares that information.</li>
+MyAnalytics has no mechanism or option that allows anyone but the user to access the personalized information that is displayed through these surfaces, unless that person purposefully and independently shares that information.
+Insights provided by MyAnalytics cannot be used for automated decision-making or for profiling. </li>

 <li>